Best Of17 min read

 • Timeline/Gantt only available on paid plans

-• Not great for complex, multi-phase construction scheduling
+• Not ideal for complex, multi-phase construction scheduling

-Bottom line: Asana is perfect for smaller construction teams or specialty subs who want clean task management without the complexity overhead.
+Bottom line: Asana is perfect for smaller construction teams or specialty subs who want clean task management without the complexity.

 6. ClickUp — Best for Budget-Conscious Teams Who Want Everything